 2. Successfully complete electives in two of the following: anatomy, physiology, biochemistry/cell biology, microbiology, neuroscience, clinical pharmacology or medical education.

 Goal II: Correlate the basic biomedical sciences with clinical applications in the health professions

-1. Successfully complete a lecture-based curriculum in pathology and Introduction to Osteopathic Medicine.
+1. Successfully complete a lecture-based curriculum in pathology and introduction to medicine.

 2. Present and participate in the Biomedical Science Journal Club.

 1. Successfully complete research techniques, study design and analysis, and journal club courses.

 3. Successfully complete the research project, write a thesis and publicly defend the research.

 For more information, contact Randy Kulesza, Ph.D., Assistant Dean of Post Baccalaureate/MS in Biomedical Science Programs, at (814) 866-8423, or via email